 The original Red River Valley Water Supply Project was conceived as a federal, state and local project.
 Without federal authorization in place, local leaders and stakeholders began to look for a state and local option to complete the much needed project.

-After completing multiple additional studies and examining countless alternatives, the route from Washburn to Lake Ashtabula emerged as the most viable route.
-In this project, a buried pipeline will carry Missouri River water from near the Washburn, ND area and along the Hwy 200 corridor to the discharge at Baldhill Creek or Lake Ashtabula, which will then be released into the Sheyenne River, bringing a supplemental water supply to users in central and eastern North Dakota.
+After completing multiple additional studies and examining countless alternatives, project leaders and stakeholders determined the most viable route for the state an local project to be a buried pipeline from the Missouri River near Washburn, ND, and along the Hwy 200 corridor to the discharge at the Sheyenne River.
 Water will be treated before crossing the continental divide.

-The state and local project will benefit users in central North Dakota along the pipeline route and ultimately the Red River Valley, providing an advantage over the original federal project, as that only served users in the Red River Valley.
+The state and local project will provide a supplemental water supply benefiting users in central North Dakota along the pipeline route and ultimately the Red River Valley, providing an advantage over the original federal project, as that only served users in the Red River Valley.